uwu-shepards/horse/Readme.md

 ## Contributing

-We welcome contributions to Mantrachain!
+We welcome contributions to Horse!
 Please check out our [Contributing Guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ---